yyl-20020115/usbip-win/README.md

   - `usbip_vhci.cat` can be found from `usbip_vhci` subfolder of output folder.
   - `usbip_vhci.cer` can be found in [0.0.1 release](https://github.com/cezanne/usbip-win/releases/tag/0.0.1) page.
 - Install USB/IP VHCI driver
+  - Command line install
+    - Run PowerShell as an Administrator
+    - call `> usbip.exe install`
+  - Manual install
     - Start Device manager
     - Choose "Add Legacy Hardware" from the "Action" menu.
     - Select "Install the hardware that I manually select from the list".
     - Click "Next".
     - Click "Have Disk", click "Browse", choose the copied folder, and click "OK".
     - Click on the "USB/IP VHCI", and then click "Next".
     - Click Finish at "Completing the Add/Remove Hardware Wizard".
 - Attach a remote USB device
   - `> usbip.exe attach -r <usbip server ip> -b 2-2`